shubhaankargupta/GANFT/README.md

 # GANFTs: Creating NFTs with Generative Models
 ![grid](media/nftgrid.gif)

-GANFT is an implementation of GANs to create original Crypto-Punk themed illustrations (very commonly used in NFTs).
-Code and newer styles/methods will be committed soon.
+GANFT is an initiative to use GANs to create novel Crypto-Punk themed illustrations (very commonly used as Non-Fungible Tokens).
+Code and newer styles/methods will be uploaded soon.

 ## Model